Holodeck: History

 The first appearance of a holodeck-type technology in Star Trek came in the Star Trek: The Animated Series episode "The Practical Joker", where it was called the "recreation room".
 In the episode's story, Dr. McCoy, Sulu and Uhura are trapped inside it by the ship's computer.

-The chronologically first in-universe appearance of a holodeck was in Star Trek: Enterprise episode "Unexpected."
+The chronologically first in-universe appearance of a holodeck was in Star Trek: Enterprise episode "Unexpected".
 The first appearance of a holodeck on a Starfleet ship was in the Star Trek: Strange New Worlds episode "A Space Adventure Hour", in which the Enterprise is given directive to test the new technology.
 In the episode's story, Lieutenant La'An evaluates the holodeck's parameters by attempting to solve a murder mystery in a 1960s Hollywood setting.
 However, this early holodeck malfunctions and draws too much power from the Enterprise, putting both La'An inside the simulation and the crew of the ship at risk; La'An subsequently advises that the holodeck should not be used until the technology has improved which Montgomery Scott has several suggestions for.

-The holodeck was a frequent plot mechanism in Star Trek: The Next Generation, beginning with the 1988 episode "The Big Goodbye", in which the holodeck played a central part of the plot.
+In Star Trek: The Next Generation, the holodeck was a part of the series ftom its first episode (being where Riker meets Data), and was a frequently used plot mechanism beginning with the 1988 episode "The Big Goodbye", in which the holodeck played a central part of the plot.
 It also often played a role in Star Trek: Voyager with several programs being devised by Tom Paris.
 Before The Doctor received a futuristic mobile emitter, he was confined to sickbay and the holodeck.